Plow Right: Man who dragged Gamecock says South Carolina game "did something to me"

 Emory Smith might be known outside of South Carolina as the brother of former Florida Gator and Dallas Cowboys star Emmitt Smith, but to Clemson fans, Smith will always be known as the man who dragged a Gamecock down the field.

 Smith played for the Tigers from 1993-96, rushing 358 times for 1,568 yards (4.4 avg) and 25 touchdowns.
 Smith also caught 15 passes for 148 yards and a touchdown.
 After playing with the practice squads of the Green Bay Packers and the Dallas Cowboys of the NFL, he played with the Scottish Claymores of NFL Europe during the 1999 season.
-Smith is currently a Loan Officer at NOLA Lending, LLC.
+Smith is currently a Loan Officer at Inlanta Mortgsge.
 However, he was the Offensive MVP of the 1993 Peach Bowl and is known around these parts for his 56-yard rumble in the 38-17 victory over South Carolina in 1995.
 Smith took an inside handoff, broke down the middle of the field and then, with Gamecock defender Terry Cousin draped over his back, rumbled the rest of the way inside the 10.
 He later capped the drive with a touchdown.

 Smith played for the Tigers from 1993-96, rushing 358 times for 1,568 yards (4.4 avg) and 25 touchdowns.
 Smith also caught 15 passes for 148 yards and a touchdown.
 After playing with the practice squads of the Green Bay Packers and the Dallas Cowboys of the NFL, he played with the Scottish Claymores of NFL Europe during the 1999 season.
-Smith is currently a Loan Officer at NOLA Lending, LLC.
+Smith is currently a Loan Officer at Inlanta Mortgsge.

 However, he was the Offensive MVP of the 1993 Peach Bowl and is known around these parts for his 56-yard rumble in the 38-17 victory over South Carolina in 1995.
 Smith took an inside handoff, broke down the middle of the field and then, with Gamecock defender Terry Cousin draped over his back, rumbled the rest of the way inside the 10.
 He later capped the drive with a touchdown.